cuhacking/cuHacking-website-2018/_questions/bus.md

 ---
-question: Are you sending buses to Toronto, Montreal, Waterloo ?
+question: "Are you sending buses to: Toronto, Montreal, Waterloo?"
-answer: We definitely want to, we are looking into it, we make no promises.
+answer: We definitely want to; we are looking into it but we make no promises.
 emoji: bus
 ---